Dog friendly holidays in Jervis Bay

 Tether the dog securely in the car

 Research and find pet friendly accommodation options.
 Bear in mind that many holiday rentals may be pet friendly but not necessarily have secure fencing so always best to email the owner and ask for specific information about the fence heights and also whether there are other dogs if you are staying on a property where the owner also lives.
-Also check whether dog bedding is provided.
+Also check whether dog bedding, water bowls etc are provided.

 Research what beaches or open spaces are pet friendly and times of day that they are permitted off leash.
 Consider where these are located and whether you want to stay nearby or happy to put the dog in the car to get there.

-Only have your dog off leash if they are well socialised, friendly and their recall is reliable.
+Only have your dog off leash if they are well socialised and friendly!